vendure-ecommerce/real-world-vendure/src/ui-extensions/README.md

 ### React App

-The React app is more complex as it requires a build step.
+The React app is more complex than the Vue example as it requires a build step.
 It can also be run in dev mode with live-reloading.
 In this case, follow the directions in the [react-ui-extension.module.ts](./modules/react-ui-extension.module.ts) file to point to the dev server URL.